 Physiotherapy in Burnaby and Vancouver for Hip

-Welcome to Metrotown Orthopedic & Sports Physiotherapy Clinic's patient resource about Hip problems.
+Welcome to Metrotown Orthopedic & Sports Physiotherapy Clinic's resource with respect to recovery from Trochanteric Bursitis Surgery.

 This guide will help you understand:

 Why did my trochanteric bursa become a problem?

 Where friction must occur between muscles, tendons, and bones, there is usually a bursa.
 A bursa is a thin sac of tissue that contains a bit of fluid to lubricate the area where the friction occurs.
 The bursa is a normal structure, and the body will even produce a bursa in response to friction.

 The bursa next to the greater trochanter is called the greater trochanetric bursa.
 The gluteus maximus is the largest of three gluteal muscles of the buttock.
 This muscle spans the side of the hip and joins the iliotibial band.
 The iliotibial band is a long tendon that passes over the bursa on the outside of the greater trochanter.
 It runs down the side of the thigh and attaches just below the outside edge of the knee.

 Walking causes the gluteus maximus to pull on the tendon.
 If the tendon is tight, it will start to press and rub against the greater trochanteric bursa.
 It is unclear why the tendon becomes tight.
 The rubbing causes friction to build in the greater trochangeric bursa, leading to irritation and inflammation in the bursa.